 The hike was very nice, about 8.5 km (5.3 miles).
 We had an armed scout with us for protection.
 They were mainly concerned about elephants.
 They can get quite aggressive apparently.
 We had to make detours twice to avoid an elephant.
 It was a very nice excursion, different from your regular game drives.
 In the afternoon we did another game drive in the park, followed by another night drive.

 The canoe excursion was very nice.
 We first took a motor boat to a small side channel of the Zambezi river.
 There we boarded the canoes and slowly paddled along the side channel for about 7.3 km (4.5 miles).
 It was very relaxing and we saw a lot of birds, including several kingfishers and a bee-eater colony.
 It was a very nice experience.
-During the afternoon game drive I finally saw Lions (Panthera leo, german: Löwe, french: Lion) and African Wild Dogs (Lycaon pictus, german: Afrikanischer Wildhund, french: Lycaon).
+During the afternoon game drive I finally saw Southern Lions (Panthera leo melanochaita, german: Löwe, french: Lion) and Cape Wild Dogs (Lycaon pictus pictus, german: Afrikanischer Wildhund, french: Chien sauvage d'Afrique).
 That rounded out my Zambia experience very nicely.

 On the next day I flew back to Livingston airport via Lusaka, where another driver picked me up to bring me back to the border to Namibia, where I spent the last four days.